malpern/cursor-mirror/readme.md

 - Implement HLS stream player using AVPlayer
 - Support single concurrent connection (enforce on server side)
 - Focus on reliable, stable playback with minimal latency
+- Use iCloud for seamless device discovery and authentication

 ### Implementation Plan
-1. **Basic Setup & Connection**
+1. **iCloud Integration & Device Discovery**
-   - Stream URL input (manual entry)
+   - Authenticate with iCloud account (same account on macOS and iOS)
+   - Automatic discovery of available CursorWindow instances on user's devices
-   - QR code scanner for quick connection
+   - No manual URL entry or QR code scanning required
-   - Connection status indicator
-   - Simple error handling with clear user feedback
+   - Simple device selection if multiple sources are available
+   - Background synchronization of connection details

 2. **Playback Functionality**
    - Full-screen video player with native controls